AI Trail Analysis

 Weather⌄

 Weather in the North Georgia mountains can be unpredictable.
-Even on clear days, conditions at the summit can be significantly different from the trailhead.
-Afternoon thunderstorms are common in summer, and winter brings potential for ice and snow.
+Even on a clear day, conditions at the summit can be significantly different and colder than at the trailhead.
+Afternoon thunderstorms are common in summer, and winter can bring ice and snow, making the trail more challenging.

 What to bring⌄